fengbintu/fengbintu.github.io/_pages/gallery.md

 <img src="/images/hkust_onboard.jpg" />

-I started my new career as a tenue-track assistant professor at the ECE Department of HKUST.
+I started my new career as a tenue-track Assistant Professor at the ECE Department of HKUST.

 ## MacLehose Trail, Hong Kong, China, Dec.
 2022